quantbelt/jupyter-quant/README.md

 as an example and recommended location.

 Files should have a `.sh` suffix and should run under `bash`.
-On you will find scripts to load ssh keys and install python packages in directory [start_scripts](https://github.com/quantbelt/jupyter-quant/tree/master/start_scripts).
+On you will find example scripts to load ssh keys and install python packages in directory [start_scripts](https://github.com/quantbelt/jupyter-quant/tree/master/start_scripts).

 ### Install jupyter-quant package